PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod3/Trees 2 View and Types.md

 ```
 ## Bottom View
 ### Solution Approach
-    If we look at problem statement carefully top view would be last node of each level of vertical traversal.
-Will use same technique to do top view traversal.
+    If we look at problem statement carefully bottom view would be last node of
+    each level of vertical traversal.
+Will use same technique to do
+    bottom view traversal.
 ### Solution
 ```java
 public int[] solve(TreeNode A) {